horaceg/blog/content/posts/compiler-1.md

 tags = ["programming languages", "compiler", "assembly", "functional", "OCaml"]
 +++

-TL; DR: My own [code is on github](https://ucsd-cse131-f19.github.io/).
+TL; DR: My own [code is on github](https://github.com/horaceg/cse131).

 ## An attempt at crafting interpreters

 Due to the warm reviews, I tried first to read _Crafting Interpreters_ and went though the first chapters, but I was quickly underwhelmed.
 Indeed I found the following:
 - The language of the first part is Java, which I am not proficient in.
-I still managed to roughly translate the scanning part to python, but it is not familiar so it adds a difficulty for me.
+I still managed to roughly translate the scanning part to python, but I am not familiar with Java so it adds a barrier for me.
 - The imperative, stateful style is hard to wrap one's head around.
 - In order to have a working interpreter you have to go through the entire first part.
 - I want to learn assembly, and this book doesn't have any.
-- I am mainly interested in a _compiler_ rather than an interpreter.

 All in all, after the Scanning part I was unsatisfied and looked for something else.